ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/configuration/storage-configuration.markdown

 {PANEL/}

-{PANEL:Storage.OnCreateDirectory.Exec or Storage.OnDirectoryInitialize.Exec}
+{PANEL:Storage.OnDirectoryInitialize.Exec}

 A command or executable to run when creating/opening a directory (storage environment).
 Experts only.
 RavenDB will execute:
 {CODE-BLOCK:plain}
 command [user-arg-1] ... [user-arg-n] <environment-type> <database-name> <data-dir-path> <temp-dir-path> <journal-dir-path>